rickhallett/wordwatch/README.md

 Solution:

 - Stick to component tests, rather than directly targeting the App parent component.
+Its probably worth noting I have almost no experience with unit testing browser output.

 Challenge: